LLNL/elastic-stacker/docs/usage.md

 #### `elasticsearch` and `kibana`

 These sections also configure the HTTP client -- but the settings here only apply to either the Elasticsearch or Kibana client, respectively.
-This way, you only have to set common settings (like auth headers) once in the `client` section, but can set settings like `base_url` separately for Elasticsearch and Kibana.
+Because these sections are specific to one API or the other, they also accept an additional parameter:

+- `(elasticsearch|kibana).base_url`: The URL for the Elasticsearch or Kibana API, including the scheme, hostname, port and potentially also the subpath.

 #### `substitutions`